Notchle/Game_Collection/README.md

 MNK Game

 A simple console-based MNK game written in Java.
-This project implements a customizable version of Tic-Tac-Toe (also known as the M,N,K-game) and features gravity for games like Connect Four.
+This project implements a customizable version of Tic-Tac-Toe (also known as the M,N,K-game).

-M = number of rows, N = number of columns, K = number of marks in a row needed to win
+- M = number of rows
+- N = number of columns
+- K = number of marks in a row needed to win

 You can play classic 3x3 Tic-Tac-Toe, Gomoku, Connect Four, or experiment with larger boards and win conditions.

 Features:

-Play Player vs Player or Player vs Computer
+- Play Player vs Player or Player vs Computer

-Configurable board size and win condition
+- Configurable board size and win condition

+- Option for gravity

-Clear console-based menu system
+- Clear console-based menu system

-Simple and extendable game logic
+- Simple and extendable game logic

-Easy to adapt or experiment with algorithms